jasmine-addons/jasmine_rsvp/README.md

   var RSVP = require('rsvp');

   describe('My component', function() {
-    // Enable the jasmine-rsvp functionality for this suite: this.promiseSuite = true;
+    // Enable the jasmine_rsvp functionality for this suite: this.promiseSuite = true;

     it('should do something that takes a while', function() {